 You may not need to spend thousands of dollars on a lawyer to help you set up all of the legal stuff for your business, but you're likely to need to spend some money to make sure it's all done correctly.

 Let's take a look at some of the more important legal documents you'll typically need for your business:

-A new wave of online marketplaces is also making it simple enough to secure jobs from customers.
-Using these websites, you can create a profile to advertise the services you offer or respond to jobs posted by people in your local area.
-A few popular platforms include:
+A new wave of online marketplaces is also making it simple enough to secure jobs from customers in your nearby area.
+Using these websites, you can create a profile to advertise your services or respond to jobs posted by people in your local area.

 How do I market my mobile mechanic business?